CodeZombie/LockNodes/README.md

 3. Move Preview/Save nodes after the Lock Nodes
 4. Place Preview/Save nodes after their own Lock Nodes.

-This will prevent the `Image Blur` node as being marking as dependant on the previous nodes and, as a result, they will not run run.
-The image will be retrieved from the `Lock Image` node instead.
+This will tell ComfyUI that the `Image Blur` node is independant from all the nodes before `Lock Image` and, as a result, those nodes will not run.
+The image will be retrieved from the `Lock Image` node instead and begin execution from there.

 To re-run the `Generate Base Image` section again, we simply un-bypass the `Toggle` node and everything returns to normal.